filip-herceg/ReViewPoint/docs_architecture_analysis_and_plan.md

 ---

-## 6. Qualitätssicherung und Wartung
+## 6. Quality Assurance and Maintenance

-### 6.1 Konsistenz-Checks
+### 6.1 Consistency Checks

-- **Automatisierte Überprüfung:** Jede Source-Code-Datei muss eine entsprechende .md Datei haben
+- **Automated Verification:** Each source code file must have a corresponding .md file
-- **Link-Validierung:** Alle internen Links müssen funktional sein
+- **Link Validation:** All internal links must be functional
-- **Navigation-Test:** Jede Seite muss über die Navigation erreichbar sein
+- **Navigation Test:** Every page must be reachable through navigation

-### 6.2 Content-Standards
+### 6.2 Content Standards

-- **Maximale Seitenlänge:** Keine Seite sollte mehr als 200 Zeilen haben
+- **Maximum Page Length:** No page should have more than 200 lines
-- **Minimaler Inhalt:** Jede .md Datei muss mindestens Purpose und Key Components enthalten
+- **Minimum Content:** Each .md file must contain at least Purpose and Key Components
-- **Verlinkung:** Verwandte Dateien müssen miteinander verlinkt sein
+- **Linking:** Related files must be linked to each other

-### 6.3 Update-Strategie
+### 6.3 Update Strategy

-- **Source-Code Änderungen:** Bei neuen .py/.ts/.tsx Dateien automatisch entsprechende .md erstellen
+- **Source Code Changes:** Automatically create corresponding .md files for new .py/.ts/.tsx files
-- **Dokumentations-Reviews:** Bei Pull Requests auch Dokumentation überprüfen
+- **Documentation Reviews:** Check documentation during Pull Requests
-- **Periodische Audits:** Vierteljährliche Überprüfung der Dokumentationsqualität
+- **Periodic Audits:** Quarterly review of documentation quality

 ---

-## 7. Erfolgsmetriken
+## 7. Success Metrics

-### 7.1 Nutzererfahrung
+### 7.1 User Experience

-- **Time-to-First-Success:** Neue Entwickler können das Projekt in < 30 Minuten installieren
+- **Time-to-First-Success:** New developers can install the project in < 30 minutes
-- **Navigation-Effizienz:** Jede Information ist in ≤ 3 Klicks erreichbar
+- **Navigation Efficiency:** Every piece of information is reachable in ≤ 3 clicks
-- **Search-Erfolg:** 90%+ der Suchen führen zum gewünschten Ergebnis
+- **Search Success:** 90%+ of searches lead to the desired result

-### 7.2 Dokumentationsqualität
+### 7.2 Documentation Quality

-- **Vollständigkeit:** 100% der Source-Code-Dateien sind dokumentiert
+- **Completeness:** 100% of source code files are documented
-- **Aktualität:** Dokumentation ist niemals > 1 Version hinter dem Code
+- **Timeliness:** Documentation is never > 1 version behind the code
-- **Konsistenz:** Alle Seiten folgen den definierten Templates
+- **Consistency:** All pages follow the defined templates

 ---

-## 8. Fazit und nächste Schritte
+## 8. Conclusion and Next Steps

-Die geplante Neustrukturierung löst die identifizierten Probleme der aktuellen Dokumentation durch:
+The planned restructuring solves the identified problems of the current documentation by:

-1. **Klare Hierarchie** mit baumartig organisierten Informationen
+1. **Clear Hierarchy** with tree-like organized information
-2. **User-zentrierte Navigation** für verschiedene Nutzertypen
+2. **User-centered Navigation** for different user types
-3. **Vollständige Architektur-Spiegelung** für maximale Entwickler-Freundlichkeit
+3. **Complete architecture mirroring** for maximum developer friendliness
-4. **Strikte Trennung** von Übersicht und Detail-Information
+4. **Strict separation** of overview and detail information
-5. **Konsistente Standards** für alle Dokumentationsinhalte
+5. **Consistent standards** for all documentation content

-Die neue Struktur ermöglicht intuitiven Zugang zu Informationen, eliminiert Redundanzen und schafft eine skalierbare Basis für zukünftige Projektentwicklung.
+The new structure enables intuitive access to information, eliminates redundancies, and creates a scalable basis for future project development.

-**Dieses Dokument dient als Blueprint für die Implementierung der neuen MkDocs-Architektur und sollte vor jeder Änderung konsultiert werden.**
+**This document serves as a blueprint for implementing the new MkDocs architecture and should be consulted before any changes.**

 ---

-## 9. Vollständiger Inhaltskatalog für Migration
+## 9. Complete Content Catalog for Migration

-### 9.1 Bestehende Inhalte zur Übernahme
+### 9.1 Existing Content to be Adopted

-#### **Projekt-Vision & Mission (zu erstellen aus vorhandenen Informationen)**
+#### **Project Vision & Mission (to be created from existing information)**

-**Quelle: README.md, index.md**
+**Source: README.md, index.md**

 - **Vision**: Modular, scalable, and LLM-powered platform for scientific paper review
 - **Mission**: Streamline and enhance the scientific paper review process through advanced automation and AI integration
-- **Ziele**:
+- **Goals**:
   - Automated evaluation of scientific papers using LLMs and rule-based algorithms
   - Modular, plug-and-play analysis modules
   - Secure user management and file uploads
   - Extensible LLM adapters (OpenAI, vLLM, etc.)
   - Production-grade backend with CI/CD and test infrastructure

-#### **Aktueller Stand (current-status.md)**
+#### **Current Status (current-status.md)**

-**Quellen: README.md, architecture.md, index.md**
+**Sources: README.md, architecture.md, index.md**

-**Backend (✅ Vollständig implementiert):**
+**Backend (✅ Fully Implemented):**

-- FastAPI-basierte REST API mit Python 3.11+
+- FastAPI-based REST API with Python 3.11+
-- SQLAlchemy 2.0+ mit async support
+- SQLAlchemy 2.0+ with async support
 - PostgreSQL (production) / SQLite (development)
-- Alembic Migrationen für Schema-Management
+- Alembic migrations for schema management
-- Umfassende Authentifizierung mit JWT
+- Comprehensive authentication with JWT
-- File Upload und PDF-Verarbeitung
+- File upload and PDF processing
-- 86%+ Test Coverage mit 135+ Tests
+- 86%+ test coverage with 135+ tests
-- Rate Limiting und Sicherheitsfeatures
+- Rate limiting and security features

-**Frontend (✅ Vollständig implementiert):**
+**Frontend (✅ Fully Implemented):**

-- React 18+ mit TypeScript
+- React 18+ with TypeScript
-- Vite Build-System mit Hot-Reload
+- Vite build system with hot-reload
-- Tailwind CSS für Styling
+- Tailwind CSS for styling
-- Zustand State Management
+- Zustand state management
-- Umfassendes Component-System
+- Comprehensive component system
-- 80%+ Test Coverage mit 672+ Tests
+- 80%+ test coverage with 672+ tests
-- End-to-End Tests mit Playwright
+- End-to-end tests with Playwright

-**Infrastruktur (✅ Production-ready):**
+**Infrastructure (✅ Production-ready):**

-- Docker Containerization
+- Docker containerization
-- GitHub Actions CI/CD Pipeline
+- GitHub Actions CI/CD pipeline
-- Comprehensive Documentation mit MkDocs
+- Comprehensive documentation with MkDocs
-- VS Code Tasks für Development Workflow
+- VS Code tasks for development workflow
-- Automated Quality Checks (Ruff, Black, Mypy)
+- Automated quality checks (Ruff, Black, Mypy)

 #### **Technology Stack Details**